Atlas VPN review

 Since there’s only a small number of countries, there is no need for a server search function yet.
 You can scroll through the list, which isn't that big of a problem.

 The login has built-in 2FA.
 Every time you're logging in from a new device, you must confirm the code sent to your email.
 Although it may seem frustrating, this adds another layer of security.

 The experience was very smooth on the macOS app.
 Image and text scaling could use some polish, but overall, the text was readable.

 One thing to note is that you don't explicitly select the server to connect to, the app connects you to the nearest one.
 The difference is that it's not displayed at the top of the list, so you'll have to scroll through the list to check which location has a green icon next to it.

 While there's no dedicated app for Linux as on other operating systems, Atlas VPN introduced a service for Linux.
 The VPN for Linux now comes with the state-of-the-art WireGuard protocol and specialty servers.

 Additionally, Linux users can take advantage of servers optimized for streaming, as well as SafeSwap and MultiHop+ servers for added privacy online.

 Even though Atlas VPN doesn't have a graphical user interface for Linux, you can install the service and use the terminal to connect to the servers.
 It's pretty easy-to-use if you're an experienced Linux guru.

 Features of Atlas VPN

-You can find the SafeBrowse (or SafeBrowse Plus on macOs and iOS) toggle in the security options tab.
+You can find the SafeBrowse under the “assistant” menu toggle.
 It's an optional safety measure that you can enable to block malicious websites.
 Whenever you're browsing with a VPN on and stumble upon a website that's included in the blacklist, you'll be denied access.